ReactComponentKit/GitHubSearch/README.md

 # GitHubSearch

 GitHubSearch is an example for ReactComponentKit.
-It searches github's user or repositories.
+It searches github's users or repositories.

 ## Before Build